Windover Archeological Site: Human remains

-In late 1984 the archaeologists discovered that brain tissue had survived in many of the skulls.
+In late 1984, archaeologists discovered that brain tissue had survived in many of the skulls.
 Lumps of greasy, brownish material were found in several skulls when they were opened for examination.
-Suspecting that this was brain tissue, the researchers sent the intact skulls for X-ray, CAT scans and magnetic resonance imaging (MRI), which showed recognizable brain structures.
+Suspecting that this was brain tissue, the researchers sent the intact skulls for X-ray, CAT scans, and magnetic resonance imaging (MRI), which showed recognizable brain structures.
 In addition, cell structures were seen under a microscope.
 At least 90 of the recovered bodies had brain tissue that survived, due to the preservative effects of the peat.
 The state of preservation of the brain tissues allowed a determination that the bodies were buried in the peat within 24 to 48 hours after death.
 This preservation allowed researchers to sequence DNA from the brains.
-The DNA indicated Asian origin, similar to that of the four other major haplotypes of Native American peoples, and a relatively rare haplogroup, X. The DNA also indicated that one family had used this grave site for over a century.
+The DNA indicated that the Windover peoples' DNA "carried genetic markers that link them to ancient populations from Asia" and that "they do not match any native populations alive in North America today."
+The DNA also indicated that one family had used this grave site for over a century.

 Gut contents were found with many of the burials.
-These included seeds of wild grapes, elderberries and prickly pear fruit, often in large quantities.
+These included seeds of wild grapes, elderberries, and prickly pear fruit, often in large quantities.
 The people's teeth were worn down early in life, presumably from sand in the food, but few had cavities.

 Artifacts

 Many artifacts that were deposited with the bodies were also preserved.
-Archaeologists at this site were able to recover a total of 86 pieces of fabric from 37 graves.
+Archaeologists were able to recover a total of 86 pieces of fabric from 37 graves.
 These included seven different textile weaves, which appeared to have been used for clothing, bags, matting, and possibly blankets and ponchos.
 Numerous other artifacts, such as atlatls and projectile points, were also found at Windover.
 The occupants of Windover hunted animals, fished, and gathered plants.
 They used bottle gourds for storage, which comprise the earliest evidence for vegetable container storage discovered in North America.
-Animal bones and shells found in the graves indicated that the people ate white-tailed deer, raccoon, opossum, birds, fish and shellfish.
+Animal bones and shells found in the graves indicated that the people ate white-tailed deer, raccoon, opossum, birds, fish, and shellfish.